Zaid-Ajaj/the-elmish-book/chapters/commands/README.md

 ```
 Here, `State` represents the the type that holds data we want to keep track of while the application is running and `Msg` encodes the different events that can be triggered.

-Notice here when we mention "events" we are talking about events that are triggered from the user interface.
+When we mention "events" we are talking about events that are triggered from the user interface.
 This is because the only way we can trigger an event is by using the `dispatch` function available as an argument of `render`:
 ```fsharp
 let render (state: State) (dispatch: Msg -> unit) =
     button [ OnClick (fun _ -> dispatch Clicked) ] [